katie-r3/store/README.md

 Some future fixes:

-* User can only add one of each item at a time to their cart
+* User cannot add more than one of each item to their cart

 * Cart doesn't currently empty once user pays